 PARTUUID

-value which will use to mount the drives (using UUID is essential so that we don't mix the drives)mkdir -p ~/disks/disk{1,2}
+value which will use to mount the drives (using UUID is essential so that we don’t mix the drives) - Create the mount point directories

 fstab